tingly-amua/Project---Aircraft-Risk/README.md

 ```Python
 df['Combined'] = df['Make'] + ' ' + df['Model']
 ```
+Run each remaining cell to either see summary statistics, descriptive statistics, or the first 5 values of the sampled dataset used the .head() method.
 With this preparation, I was able to make visualizations with Matplotlib to determine Injuries caused by an aircraft, their severity, and make recommendations based on Engine type and Number of Engines.

 ## Repository Navigation Instructions
 This repository contains several files and folders.

 The project.ipynb is the notebook with the relevant code used to analyze the dataset.

 The 'Excel sheets-data' folder has the original Aviationdata spreadsheet, the USCodes, and the sampled dataframe spreadsheet.

 The Dashboard.twb is created from tableau and contains an interactive dashboard based on the sampled dataframe of 100 aircrafts.

 The 'Presentation.pptx' is a ppt document with the summary presentation of the project.

+The link to the tableau dashboard and story are [here](https://public.tableau.com/views/Dashboard_17458785633440/Story1?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).